laboon/CS1699/course-info.md

   * Deliverable 3 - 15%
   * Final Deliverable - 25%

-The standard University of Pittsburgh grading scale will be used.
+The following grading scale will be used.
 Class participation may be used to decide grades on the borderline.

 Score  | Grade